 Switching frequency can be externally synchronized or programmed between 260 kHz and 2.3 MHz.
 This allows operation either above or below the AM band.
 A programmable dithering feature further reduces EMI.
+A clock-out is provided for other converters to sync to the A80606.

-The A80605 provides protection against output short, overvoltage, open- or shorted-LED pin, and overtemperature.
+The A80606 provides protection against output short, overvoltage, open- or shorted-LED pin, and overtemperature.
 A cycle-by-cycle current limit protects the external boost switch against high current overloads.
 An external P-channel MOSFET can optionally be used to disconnect input supply in case of output to ground short fault.
-The A80605-1 is similar to A80605 except it adopts 'One-Out-All-Out' fault handling (See Fault Table section for details).
+The A80606-1 is similar to A80606 except it adopts 'One-Out-All-Out' fault handling (See Fault Table section for details).